nextcloud/documentation/developer_manual/bugtracker/kanban.rst

 Why do we have it?
-  With the Gherkin Scenario from the Concept Phase reviewers have a checklist to test if a Bug has been solved and if an Enhancement works as expected. **The most eager reviewer we have is Jenkins**.
+  With the Gherkin Scenario from the Concept Phase reviewers have a checklist to test if a Bug has been solved and if an Enhancement works as expected. **The most eager reviewer we have is Drone**.
 When it comes to testing he soldiers on going through the different combinations of platform, Web server and database.

 What does a developer think?
   "Damn!
-If I had written the Gherkin Scenarios and Cucumber Step Definitions I could leave the task of testing this on the different combinations of platform, Web server and database to Jenkins.
+If I had written the Gherkin Scenarios and Cucumber Step Definitions I could leave the task of testing this on the different combinations of platform, Web server and database to Drone.
 I’ll miss something when doing this manually.*

 When can I pull?